pousse-cafe/pousse-cafe.github.io/documentation.md

     }

 In above example, the additional query method ``findByAvailableUnits`` is defined.
-When additional query methods are expected, a specific data access interface can be defined i.e. an interface extending ``EntityDataAccess``:
+When additional query methods are expected, a specific data access interface (i.e. an interface extending ``EntityDataAccess``) has to be defined:

     public interface ProductDataAccess<D extends EntityAttributes> extends EntityDataAccess<ProductId, D> {